marcoverl/CVUserGuide/source/ManagingContainers.rst

 Orchestrating containers
 ------------------------
 If you need to orchestrate multiple containers, we suggest to use Kubernetes (K8S), which is the most popular container orchestrator.
-Chapter :ref:`Creating Kubernetes Clusters on the Cloud<CreatingK8s>` explains how to deploy a Kubernetes cluster on the Cloud.